 Kalamazoo College believes the entire college community is best served when every student is immunized.
 According to the Centers for Disease Control and Prevention, most vaccine-preventable diseases are spread from person to person.
 If one person in a community gets an infectious disease, that person can spread it to others who are not immunized.
 The more people who are immunized, the fewer opportunities a disease has to spread.

 In addition to ensuring the safety and health of our campus community, Kalamazoo College is committed to fostering a campus climate that recognizes and respects the differences in our student population.
 Students who object to the immunization requirement may seek an immunization accommodation for medical or religious reasons.
 The College retains the sole discretion to approve or deny such requests.
 The Immunization Accommodation Forms and due dates are available through the Student Health Center.
-The Director of Student Health Center will review the Accommodation Form and will contact the student regarding the nature of their request.
+The Vaccine Waiver Board will review the Accommodation Form and will contact the student regarding the nature of their request.

 General philosophical or moral reluctance to allow immunizations is not a sufficient basis for an accommodation, and Kalamazoo College will not grant any accommodation that compromises the health or safety of our students, staff, or faculty.
 The accommodation-seeking student has the heavy burden of demonstrating how the proposed accommodation will not jeopardize the health and safety of the College community.
 Please note that while the College will consider each accommodation request, based on information provided to and reviewed by the College to date, the likelihood of receiving an exemption to the immunization requirement is very rare.

 A student who is granted an immunization accommodation is subject to the following restrictions: